-Today, we have more health apps, exercise gadgets, computerised movement machines and wellness technology for every man, woman and child than at any time in human history.
+Today, we have more health apps, exercise gadgets, computerized movement machines, and wellness technology for every man, woman, and child than at any time in human history.

 Instantaneously, we can know everything from how many steps we have taken, to how many kilojoules we have burned, to how we slept, to our resting and exercise heart rates.

 We have a pill or supplement for everything, whether it be to improve our health before we were born, to increasing our libido, improving sleep, building muscle, lowering stress, you name it.

 We have more gyms, health clubs, personal trainers, exercise physiologists, boot camps, pilates studios, dance studios, gym studios, spin clubs, sporting clubs than ever.